s9y/s9y.github.io/documentation/developing/themes.md

 ?>
 ```

 This will override the default list of emoticons set inside the file plugins/serendipity_event_emoticate/serendipity_event_emoticate.php and use the ones you created for your template.

-Of course a user can still configure the emoticons on his own in the plugin configuration.
-** TODO: How is this done right now? **
+Alternatively, you can also simply deliver a set of image files that match the default image file names.

 #### jQuery